e2jk/emilien.klein.st/posts/the-foundation-application.rst

 .. description:
 .. type: text

+EDIT 2015-04-24: On March 25 I have officially joined The Foundation as a student!

 I've done it, I've applied to `The Foundation <https://thefoundation.com/>`_!
 As the thank-you-submit page says:

 .. epigraph::